AC Consumer Tips

 Three Signs That You May Need to Replace Your Air Conditioner

-– System runs continually, resulting in high energy bills
+- The system runs continually, resulting in high energy bills

-– System is more than 12 years old
+- The system is more than 12 years old

-3. Keep the Unit Clean and Clear – Another important thing a homeowner can do for the health of a unit is keep the outside air conditioning unit clear of debris.
+3. Keep the Unit Clean and Clear: Another important thing a homeowner can do for the health of a unit keeps the outside air conditioning unit clear of debris.
 Make a habit out of keeping the condensing unit clear of weeds and plants.
 Allow proper clearance around all sides of the unit including the top to make sure it can breathe properly.

-Overview: Often air conditioning system failures are caused by bad thermostats, defective contactors or tripped circuit breakers.
+Overview: Often air conditioning system failures are caused by bad thermostats, defective contractors or tripped circuit breakers.
 If your air conditioning fails to start.